easystats/insight/cran-comments.md

-This submission fixes errors found in CRAN checks, due to the latest glmmTMB update.
+This submission fixes issues with reverse-dependencies from a planned update  of the *performance* package.
+The update of the *performance* package introduces breaking changes, which are anticipated in the fixes included in this release.